MethodsAndPractices/vsteam/README.md

  ![Unit Tests](.github/images/unittests.png)

-During the release the module is installed on macOS, Linux and Window and tested against [Team Foundation Server 2017/2018](https://cda.ms/Bf) and [Visual Studio Team Services](https://cda.ms/Bf) before being published to the PowerShell Gallery.
+During the release the module is installed on macOS, Linux and Window and tested against [Azure DevOps Server](https://cda.ms/Bf) and [Azure DevOps](https://cda.ms/Bf) before being published to the PowerShell Gallery.

 ## Requirements